fonfalleh/playin/Plan.md

 TODO cleanup, tests :)

-TODO setup maven project alongside compose.yml which makes an easy launch of solr with plugins possible :)
+DONE setup maven project alongside compose.yml which makes an easy launch of solr with plugins possible :)

 For docker-compose
 ```